Dikamahard/Gymify/README.md

       * **Take Image From Camera**, You can take image from camera in preparation for uploading an image to detect the equipment.

       * **Send image to server to detect a equipment**, After you prepare the image, you can click the process button to send the image and detect the image and get the detail about the equipment

-      * **Article About Equipment Gym**,  in this application you can read articles about equipment

 * #### Dependencies :